 The islands of New Caledonia are a perfect holiday destination for beach lovers and adventure seekers, but the place can satisfy the needs of any kind of tourist, even gambling fans.

 Given that the archipelago is basically French territory, the same laws as in the European country apply, so gambling is completely legal on the islands.
 This is valid for casino gambling, slot machines, poker, the lottery, as well as online gambling.
+The same bookmakers that offer sports betting in Canada can be found on the islands of New Caledonia.
 Casino owners have to obtain a licence in order to operate.

 Gamblers who visit New Caledonia have limited options when it comes to brick-and-mortar casinos, considering that at the moment there are only two gaming establishments open to the public on the territory: Grand Casino de Noumea, which is part of the Méridien Hotel, and the Royal Casino & Surf, both located in the capital city.

 The Grand Casino is adjacent to the luxurious five-star hotel Le Meridien on Pointe Magnin and offers more than 200 slot machines and 22 table and poker games, including Blackjack, baccarat, and Roulette.
 Those interested in spinning the reels on slot machines can visit the casino from Monday to Thursday from 11am until 1am, while on the weekends they are open from 11am until 3am.
 A similar schedule is in place for table games.

 Casino Royal, located in Anse Vata, Noumea, is a smaller gambling venue, with 126 gaming machines and 11 table games, like blackjack, punto banco, roulette and baccarat.
 It is part of Le Surf Hotel and the premises also feature a restaurant, a bar, and more than 200 hotel rooms for tourists.